|

 1871: the Great Fire of Chicago breaks out and in two days destroys the

 majority of the city.
-The subsequent reconstruction was a proving ground
+Its reconstruction provided a laboratory for new

-for new construction styles, notably the steel-framed skyscraper.
-The
+styles of building, notably the steel-framed skyscraper.
+The hubbub of

-hubbub of new building, still going on a dozen years later, made Chicago
+work, still going on a dozen years later, made Chicago the natural destination

-the natural destination for a gifted young architect from Wisconsin, Frank
+for a gifted young architect from Wisconsin, Frank Lloyd Wright, who was

 In